 - 6 fluid oz water

-Before you start making your candied almonds, make sure to line a sheet pan or cookie sheet with parchment paper.
+Before you start making your sugar candied almonds, make sure to line a sheet pan or cookie sheet with parchment paper.
 This will be used to cool the hot nuts once cooked!

-Add the water and regular white sugar to the pan and bring it to a boil.
-As soon as the sugar water starts to boil, turn down the heat to a medium temperature.
-The water will eventually simply evaporate, but it helps ensure that all the sugar melts evenly and does not start to caramelize to early.
-If you keep the temperature to high, you run the risk of burning the sugar before it can properly cook, and caramelize.
+The water will eventually simply evaporate, but it helps ensure that all the sugar melts evenly and does not start to caramelize too early.
+If you keep the temperature too high, you run the risk of burning the sugar before it can properly cook, and caramelize.

-As soon as the sugar mixture is boiling add the raw almonds.
-Again be careful not to burn yourself on the hot sugar, or the steam coming of the pan!
-It's best to use raw almonds instead of roasted ones, as the hot sugar will cook the almonds and you don't want them to over-roast.
+It's best to use raw almonds instead of roasted ones.
+The hot sugar will cook the almonds, and you don't want them to over-roast.
 As soon as you (gently) dump the almonds into the pan, start stirring the pan to ensure all the nuts are evenly coated and cook evenly.

 You will notice that once the water has completely evaporated, the sugar will become clearer and start making small bubbles.
-At this stage gently keep the sugar cooking to caramelize it and roast the almonds.
-If the almonds are really fresh, they may start to crackle and even pop as the naturally present water is cooked out of them.
-Don't stir the pan to vigorously as you may trigger the re-crystalization process before the sugar has had a chance to caramelize!
+At this stage, gently keep the sugar cooking to caramelize it and roast the almonds.

-After about five minutes, you should be able to start smelling the caramel-ly roasted nuts, and you'll also notice the sugar start bubbling more aggressively(as in the picture above).
-When the sugar starts to bubble like this, it is about to start re-crystallizing.
 Add in the quarter cup of vanilla sugar and keep stirring the pan.
-The sugar will turn back into a solid as it re-crystallizes and will become almost"sandy" in the pan.
+The sugar will turn back into a solid as it re-crystallizes and will become almost "sandy" in the pan.
 Keep stirring to properly mix in the vanilla sugar and make sure it is fully melted.

-Turn of the heat and then using a large spoon, quickly transfer the candied almonds to the parchment lined sheet pan.
 Be careful not to touch the nuts with your hands!!
 The sugar is hot and will instantly burn you!
-Use a spoon and spread the nuts out as well as you can to ensure they are not clumped together.
+Use a spoon and spread the nuts out well to ensure they do not clump together.

-Let the 'Gebrannten Mandeln' cool completely before using your hands to break the up if they are stuck together!
-Congratulations!
-You have made your very own candied almonds at home!
-These should keep for a week or two if stored in an air-tight container.
-The candied nuts will not really go bad, but they may absorb moisture from the air, making the sugar go sticky and soften.
-Guaranteed they will not last that long though!
+These will keep for a week or two if stored in an air-tight container.
+The candied nuts will not go bad, but they may absorb moisture from the air, making the sugar sticky and soft.
+Guaranteed, they will not last that long, though!

-Tried the recipe?
-Take a picture and tag me on Facebook & Instagram: @earthfoodandfire .
-For more from scratch recipes follow me on Instagram & Pinterest
+Made the recipe?
+Comment & Rate it below, then take a picture and tag me on Facebook.
+For more from scratch recipes, follow me on Facebook & Pinterest.

 Recipe

-Candied Almonds (Gebrannte Mandeln) | A Traditional German Christmas Treat
+Sugar Candied Almonds (Gebrannte Mandeln) | A Traditional German Christmas Treat

 Ingredients